gfiorentino/piffero/README.md

 Piffero (string)   |  652.333851058612 ops/sec                                     | 42
 Oboe               |  7.3452430736806225 ops/sec                                   | 7

-Piffero is almost 3 time faster than Oboe if both have to stream the whole file, the difference between oboe and piffero becomes bigger if they don't have to steam the whole file.
+Piffero is almost 3 time faster than Oboe if both have to stream the whole file, the difference becomes bigger if they don't have to steam the whole file.

 ## Other tools
 * Piffero is built on [Clarinet](https://github.com/dscape/clarinet)